 Our work explores all aspects of e-business and its applications in different sectors and domains.
 We are particularly interested in the impact of Internet related technologies and e-business on emerging strategies and ebusiness models, and the resulting organisational, and product and service innovations.
 Our research covers a wide range of markets and sectors, with a particular focus on innovative applications and new ways of creating and capturing value for users and organisations alike.

-Digital Innovation: We are not only interested in the development of novel systems and applications, but also in the role of ICTs when it comes to underpinning and facilitating existing interactions within innovation systems.
+Digital Innovation/Transformation: We are not only interested in the development of novel systems and applications, but also in the role of ICTs when it comes to underpinning and facilitating existing interactions within open and closed innovation systems.

 New business models: Business models describe the value a company offers to customers and the architecture of the firm and its network of partners for creating, marketing and delivering this value, to generate profitable and sustainable revenue streams.
 ICTs can be play a key role in all business blocks making it possible to innovate beyond the design of the products/service itself.

-Smart Technologies and Applications: Internet of Things will make it possible for people and things to be connected any time, any place, with anything and anyone, using any network and any service.
-The ubiquitous presence of technology and its manifestation through smart homes, workplaces and cities will redefine how we live and work.
+Smart Technologies, Artificial Intelligence and Big Data: Internet of Things will make it possible for people and things to be connected any time, any place, with anything and anyone, using any network and any service.
+The ubiquitous presence of technology and its manifestation through smart homes, workplaces, manufacturing, and cities will redefine how we live and work.
 On one hand it will afford new capabilities and opportunities, but on the other it will pose significant challenges and risks.

 Online communications and social media: The Internet has significantly altered the way consumers and companies communicate and interact, introducing not just benefits, but also many challenges.
 To this end, our work aims to contribute to our understanding of how online channels can be utilised for personal and commercial applications.
 We are especially interested in how social media, i.e. interactive platforms used to share, co-create, discuss, and modify user-generated content.